WaylonWalker/waylonwalkerv2/src/pages/blog/save-vim-macro.md

 <C-R>q
 ```

-Go to the end of the line and add `@q` so that it will get called again.
+Go to the end of the line and add `@q` to get called again.

 ``` vim
 A @q